acevezl/challengefive/README.md

 ```
 I'm using a *for* cycle to paint 24 time blocks (one per hour of the day) in the screen.
 Starting at 0hrs and finishing at 23hrs.

-Inside the *for* loop, I'm crating four elements:
+Inside the *for* loop, I'm creating four elements:
 * A &lt;div&gt; element to wrap the time-block elements: hour, description, and save button.
 * A &lt;div&gt; element to display the hour
 * A &lt;textarea&gt; element to allow users to enter the event description and save it